i-am-artur/i-am-artur/README.md

 ## FREELANCE and PET-PROJECTS

+### NextJS CMS Development (Ongoing)[(images)](https://drive.google.com/drive/folders/1ENswE1Ac2AhXaIOtOuqFY4RD0rn-5JQQ?usp=sharing)

+Project Overview:
+Developing a boilerplate for a multi-language Content Management System (CMS) designed to streamline the creation of websites, similar to platforms like WordPress and OpenCart.

+Key Responsibilities and Achievements:
+• Gained proficiency in utilizing Turbo monorepo architecture, enabling efficient project structuring through microservices.
+• Enhanced coding skills to produce faster, self-documenting code, leading to improved maintainability.
+• Acquired skills in server components, server actions, and middleware in NextJS, focusing on caching strategies and data request management (SSR, SSG, ISR).
+• Evaluated the advantages and disadvantages of incorporating AI tools in the development process.
+• Designed a scalable project file structure for quick source file access, boosting team collaboration.
+• Established a structured approach for data validation, ensuring code clarity and reducing complexity.
+• Created an intuitive API framework that minimizes the need for users to search for API documentation, improving user experience.
+• Integrated email and Google authentication using NextAuth, with plans to expand to additional providers such as Facebook and GitHub.
+• Researched and implemented efficient methods for website interface language translation and file organization.
+• Learned PostgreSQL CRUD operations and optimized query performance for better database interactions.
+• Enhanced TypeScript usage by automating type creation processes and utilizing generics for improved code efficiency.
+• Acquired skills in image and video handling, including cropping and using AbortController.

+Tech Stack: NextJS, Turbo monorepo, NextAuth, MUI, Typescript, Zod, Drizzle-orm (Postgres), NodeMailer, styled-components, bcrypt, immer, axios, jodit-react.

+Future Learning Goals:  Explore CEO optimization techniques • Gain experience in Docker image creation • Learn AWS Lambda functionalities and project deployment • Implement AWS S3 for scalable storage solutions

 ### Currency Converter
 Make calculations with current currency exchange rates.
 Currency rates are fetched from freecurrencyapi.net
 - React version with Google authentication: [(www)](http://artur.great-site.net/Portfolio/currency-converter)